-CODE's Context Matters Research Grants are an ongoing program of support for an African research agenda in language and literary that will see CODE award up to five research awards of CAN$ 10,000 each to increase the effectiveness, efficiency and salience of K-12 education programming in Africa.
+CODE's Context Matters Research Grants are an ongoing program of support for an African research agenda in language and literacy.
+The program sees CODE award up to five research awards of CAD$ 10,000 each to increase the effectiveness, efficiency and salience of K-12 education programming in Africa.

 Research on literacy in general and reading in particular has been largely carried out in high-income countries and contexts, and then generalized to low-income countries and contexts.
 The Context Matters Research Grants initiative was established by CODE to help address this problematic knowledge flow from North to South and to support African Researchers as they take the lead in evidence-based literacy research.
 Our intent is to stimulate conversation, develop a research agenda, and support research which is clearly situated in local contexts and recognizes the multifaceted and complex relationships between the local and global in education.
 This means placing a high priority not only on the location of research but also on the need to engage local researchers.

 To begin the conversation, CODE commissioned two landscape literature reviews and one policy analysis from Canadian Faculties of Education (University of British Columbia and McGill University).
 These papers were presented at the CODE Research Symposium that took place as part of the Pan-African Literacy for All Conference in Abuja, Nigeria (August 28-30, 2017).
 These papers, including Executive Summaries can be found here.

 Announcing the winners of the 2018 Context Matters Research Grants!